Universality for free fermions and the local Weyl law for semiclassical Schr\"odinger operators: Introduction

 Using the Tauberian method, the Weyl law for semiclassical Schrödinger operator \eqref{Z} was obtained in \cite{robert_comportement_1981}, with a remainder $\O(\hbar)$, under the assumption that $\nabla V \neq 0$ along the whole edge.
 Asymptotics on the diagonal in the bulk and at a non-degenerate edge (that is, Theorems \ref{thr:micro_limit_kernel} and \ref{thr:micro_edge_kernel} at $x=y=0$) have been computed in \cite{karadzhov_semi-classical_1986} using the preliminary results of \cite{chazarain_spectre_1980}, under a growth condition of $V$ at infinity.
 In this article's context, the study of the kernel on the diagonal translates to asymptotics for the expectation of linear statistics of the Fermi gas.

 Quantities associated with the semiclassical spectral projector for harmonic oscillators were studied in detail in \cite{hanin_interface_2020}, with a $\O(\hbar^{\frac 12})$ error term (see notably Proposition 1.8 there).
 The upper bound on the variance which leads to Theorem \ref{thm:gtb} (cf. \eqref{est_var_macro}) is similar to the bound in trace norm obtained in \cite{fournais_optimal_2020}, which also holds under hypothesis \ref{hyp:weak}.
+Remarkably, many recent advances in the semiclassical literature about the off-diagonal asymptotics of spectral projectors \cite{canzani_scaling_2015,canzani_Cinf_2018,hanin_scaling_2017,hanin_interface_2020} are also motivated by probabilistic models (and notably the behaviour of the nodal sets of random linear combinations of eigenfunctions).

-\paragraph{A few perspectives}
+\subsubsection{A few perspectives}

 Even within the scope of semiclassical Schrödinger operators, the asymptotic picture is far from complete.
 For instance, to complement our results, it is of interest to obtain a large deviation principle for the empirical measure and determine how the rate function depends on the potential.
 An analogous question can be raised about the asymptotics of the variance in Theorem~\ref{thm:clt} in relation to Conjecture~\ref{conj:var_macro}.
-In particular, it is relevant to investigate in which case the normalized variance converges to an $H^{\frac 12}$ norm or whether there are oscillations.
-In dimension $1$ where the variance of smooth linear statistics is bounded, the issue of the CLT is still open and it is of interest to determine under which conditions a CLT holds at mesoscopic and/or macroscopic scales.
-One could try to tackle these questions by exploiting the complete integrability of such systems (WKB approsimations).
+In particular, it is relevant to investigate in which case the normalized variance converges to an $H^{\frac 12}$ norm or whether there can be oscillations.
+In dimension $1$ where the variance of smooth linear statistics is bounded, the issue of a mesoscopic CLT is still open. \old{the CLT is still open and it is of interest to determine under which conditions a CLT holds at mesoscopic and/or macroscopic scales.
+One could try to tackle these questions by exploiting the complete integrability of such systems (WKB approsimations). }

 For fermions point processes, the equivalent of Theorem \ref{thr:mesoscopic_bulk_pot} when $f$ is the indicator of a smooth set (``How many particles are in this box''), is a topical question since the number variance is a common measure of the entanglement entropy of subsystems, e.g. \cite{leschke_scaling_2014,calabrese_exact_2012,calabrese_entanglement_2012}.
 The gapless case (such as semiclassical Schrödinger operators) is linked to a conjecture by Widom concerning pseudodifferential operators with rough symbols \cite{widom_class_1990,sobolev_pseudo-differential_2013}, while the asymptotics of the variance of linear statistics performed in Section \ref{sec:mesoscopic-scales} relies on the high regularity of $f$, the case of an indicator function falls outside the scope of this article.
 This problem has been extensively studied recently in the context of random matrix theory based on so-called Fisher-Hartwig asymptotics and it relates optimal particles' rigidity and Gaussian multiplicative chaos, e.g. \cite{Smith_21,claeys_how_2021,fyodorov_statistics_2020}